Gordon Hayward: 2010–2013: Early years

 After the 2010 NCAA basketball tournament, Hayward confirmed that he would submit his name for consideration in the 2010 NBA draft, but did not immediately hire an agent.
 In May 2010, Hayward announced that he would forgo his final two seasons of college eligibility and enter the NBA draft.
 He hired Mark Bartelstein as his agent.
 On June 24, 2010, Hayward was selected as the ninth overall pick in the NBA draft by the Utah Jazz.

 As a rookie in 2010–11, Hayward came off the bench.
+On an episode of Paul George's podcast Podcast P, Hayward recalled not being entrusted with minutes on account of long-time veteran coach Jerry Sloan preferring more experienced players.
+Sloan's resignation following an argument during a February game coincided with star point guard Deron Williams being traded, which surprised Hayward.
+He benefitted by receiving more playing time under interim hire Ty Corbin.
 On April 5, 2011, Hayward had a noticeable performance in an 86–85 victory over the Los Angeles Lakers, finishing with 22 points, 6 rebounds, and 5 assists.
 Hayward ended the season with a 34-point game, a career high at the time, in a 107–103 win over the Denver Nuggets on April 13.
 As a sophomore in 2011–12, Hayward established himself in the starting lineup, and was selected to play in the 2012 NBA Rising Stars Challenge game.
 Hayward played for Team Chuck and recorded 14 points as his team won the game.
-Hayward made his NBA playoffs debut against the San Antonio Spurs as the Jazz lost 4–0, in the first round.
-During the 2012–13 season, Hayward mainly came off the bench as a sixth man, but averaged a career high in points per game.
+Hayward made his NBA playoffs debut against the San Antonio Spurs as the Jazz lost 4–0 in the first round.
+Playing in all four games of the series, Hayward averaged 7.3 points per game, 2.8 rebounds per game, 3.0 assists per game, and 0.8 steals per game while playing 30.8 minutes per game.

+In the 2012–13 season, Hayward mainly came off the bench as a sixth man, but averaged a career high in points per game (11.8).
 Hayward received a third-place vote for the NBA Sixth Man of the Year award.